Needless to say – this paint color has been making headlines for the past few years – and will continue to do so for the future.

 One way to help find out how this color looks in your home is to buy some temporary wall samples and put them up wherever you want to paint.
 You can get these easily from Samplize.

-Now that we have analyzed the true story of the color, its various faces, its light reflectance values, how it truly feels, and the effects of light, let’s first look at what best suits the paint color.
+Now that we have analyzed the true story of the color, its various faces, its light reflectance values, how it truly feels, and the effects of light, let’s now look at what color goes with Agreeable Gray (there’s more than a few!).

 This step could be challenging and that is why I recommended truly understanding the paint color.